American Wisteria

 Highlights

 American Wisteria is a simply beautiful vine.
 They can be trained to grow on a trellis, structure, or fence, or can be pruned to a shrub.
 The native species blooms with blue-purple flowers in the spring and sometimes again in the fall.
 Dig up (or stay away from) Japanese or Chinese Wisteria, both of which are invasive plants.
 American Wisteria is native to a wide swath of the United States, from Pennsylvania down to Florida, and west to Illinois.
-Scroll down to learn more.
+Scroll on to learn more.

 Wisteria Frutescens